The State of Hockey... In the State of Hockey (Week Five Edition)

 -Mats Zuccarello gets back above a point-per-game pace.

 -Michael Russo (@RussoHockey) used the power of the Internet to post on X special secret information bestowed upon him by hockey powers that Gustavsson was tapped to be in net versus the Habs on Thursday.
-Seems reliable… So, I proclaim that Gustavo Fring (good Gus) will show up at the Xcel Energy Center and hold the away team from Montreal to one or fewer goals en route to his ninth win of the 2024-25 campaign.
+Seems reliable… So, I proclaim that Gustavo Fring (good Gus) will show up at the Xcel Energy Center and hold the away team from Montreal to one or fewer goals en route to his eighth win of the 2024-25 campaign.

 -Yakov Trenin at least doubles his points total for the season (he currently sits at one).